Javihaus/CERT/README.md

 ## FAQ

 **Q: What does γ > 1 actually mean?**
-A: When agents process accumulated context, output quality is higher than if they processed inputs independently.
-This doesn't prove "coordination" - it measures attention mechanism behavior.
+A: When models process accumulated context in sequential pipelines, output quality is higher than if they processed inputs independently.
+This measures how attention mechanisms handle extended context, not coordination or intelligence.

 **Q: Why does more context sometimes hurt (γ < 1)?**
 A: Context window limitations, attention dilution, or prompt structure issues.
 CERT detects this, doesn't explain it.